 The cookbook is available in an online version, as a printable pdf and also locally, as a printed zine.
 The book was published in the Responsible Research and Innovation Tools collection and in the Aalto University publication series.

 The Cookbook was supported by the CreaTures research project and showcased at the CreaTures Festival in Seville (SP) and at the Helsinki Design Week 2022 – Cooler Planet exhibition (FI).
 A short 5-minute video presentation from the Seville event can be watched & endured here.

 The book received a Special Award of the Jury at the Gourmand Awards section of the Umeå Food Symposium 2022.

 Our open panel Feeding Food Futures: From Techno-solutionism to Inclusive Human-Food Collaborations was held virtually at the EASST+4S 2020 conference, August 18-21, 2020.

 At the Designing Interactive Systems (DIS) 2020 conference, we co-organised a two-day online workshop Experimental Food Design for Sustainable Futures (July 6-7 2020).

 The future will taste different.
 The World Wildlife Federation and Knorrs identified 50 plants that enrich both people and planet.
 The contents of the list may surprise you.
 Join Danielle Wilde in a tasty discussion, as we use these Future 50 Foods to think about what to wear, eat and grow moving forward.

-The DIS’18 workshop aimed to articulate values associated with handmade through a co-creative exploration in the food domain.
+Our DIS’18 workshop aimed to articulate values associated with handmade through a co-creative exploration in the food domain.
 Our objective was to explore the potential of integrating such values into future food-related technologies.
-In a full day workshop we critically reflected on the notion of handmade; engaged actively with food—production, plating and consumption—as design material; and conducted collective discussions around the values that these processes and materials can embody when attended to through lenses other than efficiency.